-Let your imagination loose.
-Allow your mind to wander and fantasize, whether it’s about your own partner, a celeb crush, a certain situation; your own fantasies can be hugely powerful in boosting your arousal.
+Let your imagination go wild.
+Allow your mind to wander and indulge your fantasies.
+Whether they are about your partner, a crush, or a certain steamy scenario, your own fantasies can be hugely powerful in boosting your arousal.

-Get some extra stimulation.
-Your own imagination can be a sexy thing, but if it helps, watch some porn, read some erotica or try audio porn to turn up the heat.
+Perhaps try some extra visual stimulation.
+Using your imagination can be very sexy, but if it helps, watch some porn, read some erotica or try audio porn to turn up the heat.

-Give yourself some foreplay.
-Before you head straight to the good stuff, take the time to explore different parts of your body and all of its erogenous zones.
-Gently stimulating your nipples, ears, neck, perineum and inner thighs will build up that sexual tension to an even stronger orgasm.
+Foreplay, foreplay, foreplay.
+Before you head straight to the sweet spots, take the time to explore different parts of your body and all of its erogenous zones.
+Gently stimulating your nipples, ears, neck, perineum and inner thighs will build up that sexual tension for more intense orgasms.
 And you never know, you might find something you really like!

-Add lube.
-A bedside drawer essential in our book, lube makes everything more pleasurable.
+Slather on the lube.
+A bedside drawer essential as far as we’re concerned, lube makes everything more pleasurable.
 Whether you’re using toys or just your own fingers, added lubrication and a smoother glide will heighten the sensations.

 Vary the speed and strokes.
 Experiment with different movements, using long twisting strokes from base to tip.

 Slow down and speed up.
-And try moving your hips, gyrating, or thrusting at different speeds.
+And try moving your hips or thrusting at different speeds.

 Be sure to pay some attention to your balls too.
-Testicles have almost as many nerve endings as your penis, so try cupping them or gently tugging them just before ejaculation for added pleasure.
+Testicles have almost as many nerve endings as the penis, so try cupping them or gently tugging them just before climaxing for added pleasure.

-Using some lube, stroke your labia before moving to your clitoris using side-to-side or circular movements.
+Although it may be tempting to go straight for the spots that you know deliver intense pleasure, try slowing things down a little if you're not in a rush.
+Using some lube, stroke your labia before moving to your clitoris using side-to-side or circular motions.
 Vary the pressure and rhythm as you feel your orgasm begin to build.
 You can add some internal stimulation too, inserting a finger or two into your vagina.
-Female masturbation doesn't have to focus on clitoral stimulation alone, if you want to take it even further, head over to our other post: How to find your G-Spot for a whole new level of sexual exploration.
+Female masturbation doesn't have to focus on clitoral stimulation alone, if you want to take it even further or you find it hard to relax into solo play perhaps try a little mindful masturbation.

-A lot of people are curious about anal sex but too nervous to bring it up with a partner.
-So try experimenting on your own first to see what you like.
-Firstly, the anus doesn’t self-lubricate, so always use plenty of lube.
+Many people are curious about anal sex but might be too nervous to bring it up with a partner.
+If this sounds familiar, try experimenting on your own first to see what you like!
+Most importantly when it comes to backdoor fun, remember, the anus doesn’t self-lubricate, so always use plenty of lube.
 Start massaging the outside of your anal opening and gently insert your finger inside, switching between circular and in-and-out motions.

-It goes without saying that here at Harmony, we’re a big believer in adding some sex toys to your sex play.
+It goes without saying that we’re big advocates for adding some sex toys to your solo play.
 Using vibrators, anal beads, prostate massagers or dildos can intensify your orgasms tenfold!

 Can you masturbate too much?

 If we're honest, yes.
-But we're talking chronic masturbation here that is more of an outlet for something else that's probably troubling you mentally.
+But we're talking about chronic masturbation here which is more of an outlet for something else that's probably troubling you.

 - Miss work or school